This policy is in seven parts:

 Teaching and timetable

-The A level timetable consists of eight fifty minute periods per day from 9am-6pm with a one hour lunch break at 1pm and a ten minute break at the end of each lesson.
-Occasionally lessons take place at lunchtimes or from 6pm-8pm.
+The A level timetable consists of six fifty minute periods per day from 9am-6pm with a one hour lunch break at 1pm and a ten minute break at the end of each lesson.
+Very occasionally lessons take place at lunchtimes or from 6pm-8pm.
 Students on intensive courses may receive eight lessons per week.

 Subjects with a large practical or performance element (Art, Graphics, Photography, Textiles, Art, Craft and Design, Music, Drama and Theatre Studies) will usually have two additional periods per week.